ethereum/go-ethereum/docs/_rpc/ns-debug.md

 Writes an allocation profile to the given file.
-Note that the profiling rate cannot be set through the API, it must be set on the command line using the `--memprofilerate` flag.
+Note that the profiling rate cannot be set through the API, it must be set on the command line using the `--pprof.memprofilerate` flag.

 | Client  | Method invocation                                           |